Frequently asked questions

 Music therapists are skilled musicians who have also trained as health professionals to support a wide range of needs.
-In New Zealand, Registered Music Therapists (RMTs) hold a Master of Music Therapy degree (from the New Zealand School of Music or an overseas equivalent), are registered with Music Therapy New Zealand and hold a current practising certificate.
+In New Zealand, Registered Music Therapists hold a Master of Music Therapy degree (from the New Zealand School of Music or an overseas equivalent), are registered with Music Therapy New Zealand and hold a current practising certificate.
 If you are interested in finding out about how to train as a music therapist, have a look at the Music Therapy New Zealand or NZSM websites.

 Where are you based?

 The Little Musical Caravan is based in Porirua* and travels to local pre-schools and primary schools to provide music therapy services.
-I can also travel to homes and other community settings.
-To set up the caravan, I need a relatively level space to park with access to electricity, as well as space to manoeuvre.
+We can also travel to homes and other community settings.
+To set up the caravan, we need a relatively level space to park with access to electricity, as well as space to manoeuvre.

 *Please get in touch if you live in the Greater Wellington region or on the Kāpiti coast.
-Depending on demand, I may be able to offer music therapy in your area.
+Depending on demand, we may be able to offer music therapy in your area.

 What is involved?